gonmf/dakilang/README.md

 ### Memoization

-In the last example, when calculating the value of position N of the Fibonacci sequence, we are recalculating a lot.
+In the last example, when calculating the value of position N of the Fibonacci sequence, we are recalculating many intermediate values.
 In some contexts, this is required, because a clause can be expanded in many ways; in mathematical formulas however this doesn't happen, and we can apply _memoization_ to the known unifiable forms of the clause.

 In the Daki language this is done by telling the interpreter what functions can be memoized: